Important changes to contact tracing requirements

 Contact information means, at a minimum, the name, phone number, email address, and the date and time of attendance of guests, patrons and staff.

 Businesses are required to keep contact details for all patrons for a minimum of 30 days and a maximum of 56 days.
 Businesses must also take reasonable steps to ensure that the contact information collected from patrons is accurate, securely stored and not used for any other purpose.

 New electronic record keeping requirements

-What does electronic mean?
+What does electronic mean for businesses?

 There are a variety of electronic methods businesses can use to adhere to restrictions.